Masala Herb

 Make sure your shrimp are properly defrosted before stir-frying and get rid of any excess ice water.

-The shrimp tail might be on but that's ok as they look better with the tail on, otherwise, just remove the shrimp tail to make things easier while enjoying dinner.
+The shrimp tail might be on, but that's ok as they look better with the tail on, otherwise, just remove the shrimp tail to make things easier while enjoying dinner.

-I usually buy a kilo fresh tiger shrimp (aka tiger prawns) and I clean them the same day before creating batches of a dozen to store in vacuum bags in the freezer.
+I usually buy a kilo of fresh tiger shrimp (aka tiger prawns) and I clean them the same day before creating batches of a dozen to store in vacuum bags in the freezer.

 I did a short how to clean prawns video ages ago, be warned the video is from 2011 and was my first clip.